AdrianaVega97/ml-project/README.md

 Graph-based approaches : We will first derive the songs-playlists bipartite graph from the dataset.
 Then we will explore some common graph-based methods, such as Random Walk (1), Neural Graph Collaborative Filtering (NGCF) and LightGCN (2), to learn the graph embeddings of songs and playlists for later prediction/recommendation use.
 ### Supervised Learning
 Genre classification: We will perform Genre Classification, we are hoping to compare the results of this task with the results obtained in our unsupervised learning tasks. \\
 Sequence based approach: We will represent playlists as a sequence of song names.
-Then incorporate extracted song features into an attentive RNN for the prediction.
+Then incorporate extracted song features into an attentive RNN for the prediction. \\
+We will also employ another graph-based approach, GraphSAGE (5) which can be trained in a fully supervised manner.

 ## Conclusion
+The goal of this project is to recommend songs to complete playlists.
+Each of the methods described above will be used to generate a list of recommended songs for each playlist in the test data.
+We will then evaluate their absolute performance in terms of their precision, accuracy and other metrics in order to understand which of these methods provides the best recommendations.

 ## References
 1. Random Walk with Restart for Automatic Playlist Continuation and Query-Specific Adaptations
 2. LightGCN: Simplifying and Powering Graph Convolution Network for Recommendation
 3. Bogdanov, Dmitry, et al. "Essentia: An audio analysis library for music information retrieval."
 Britto A, Gouyon F, Dixon S, editors.
 14th Conference of the International Society for Music Information Retrieval (ISMIR); 2013 Nov 4-8; Curitiba, Brazil.[place unknown]: ISMIR; 2013. p.
 493-8..
 International Society for Music Information Retrieval (ISMIR), 2013.
 4. Attentive Neural Architecture Incorporating Song Features For Music Recommendation
+5. Inductive Representation Learning on Large Graphs

 ## Appendix
 Download GANTT chart [here](https://docs.google.com/spreadsheets/d/1eBinr-KAz04P-j1TpmxQwzl0uz0aNe7P/export?format=xlsx).